anbox-cloud/discourse-docs/exp/anbox-cloud.md

 LXD is installed through the [`ams-lxd` charm](https://charmhub.io/ams-lxd), which adds some Anbox-specific configuration to LXD.
 AMS configures LXD automatically and fully manages it, which means that in most scenarios, you do not need to worry about LXD at all.

 If you want to monitor LXD, you can always run `lxc list` to display the existing instances.
-For the full deployment, LXD hosts the AMS instances.
+For the full deployment, LXD hosts the instances created by AMS.
 If you run the Anbox Cloud Appliance, LXD hosts instances for the different Juju machines that Anbox Cloud requires:

 ```
 +--------------------------+---------+------------------------+------+-----------+-----------+----------+